Pagure/pagure/doc/milter.rst

 (postfix by default).
 Postfix connecting to the milter via a unix socket.

 The milter itself is a service managed by systemd.
-You can find all the relevant files for the milter under the ``milters`` folder in the sources.
+You can find all the relevant files for the milter under the ``pagure-milters`` folder in the sources.

 Install the milter